networknext/next/docs/planning_your_production_relay_fleet.md

 # Planning your production relay fleet

 Hello operator, this section is your guide to planning the relay fleet for your game.
-This is the most fun part of Network Next.
-I hope you enjoy :)
+This is the most fun part of Network Next :)

 ## 1. Put a relay in each datacenter where you host servers